adnammit/notes/git.md

-git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git reset                       clear everything you added git reset --hard master         clear everything and make the branch identical to master git rm foo                      remove local and remote
+git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git reset                       clear everything you added git reset --hard master         clear everything and make the branch identical to master git rm foo                      remove local and remote